tarcisiodev1/tarcisiodev1/README.md

 ### 💻 Backend developer

--	:elephant: I’m currently learning Laravel.
+-	:elephant: I’m currently learning  Docker.
-- 💬  Ask me about PHP, Javascrip, CodeIgniter or NodeJs.
+- 💬  Ask me about PHP, Laravel, CodeIgniter, Javascript.
 -  :busts_in_silhouette:  Take a look at my LinkedIn profile: [linkedin.com/in/tarcisio-santos/](https://www.linkedin.com/in/tarc%C3%ADsio-santos-j%C3%BAnior-b40382115/)
 - ⚡ Fun fact: I have a degree in analysis and systems development.